smartkarma/frontend-guide/docs/deploy.md

 ### CREATE NEW RELEASE
-  use: `skrelease` script in git folder you want to make a release
+  use: `skrelease` script in git folder you want to make a release.
+[DOWNLOAD SCRIPT](https://gist.github.com/luisliuchao/07e2f32f7fffd1b11a03d25ea9df8031)

   ————— OR —————————————————————